Source: International Dispute Resolution News (ABA, Nov. 13, 2020). View PDF

 This author recommends that, in a Mediated Agreement, the default option for an arbitration clause should be to designate the (former) mediator to serve as arbitrator.
 Nonetheless, the identity of the arbitrator is secondary to the issue of the redundancy of any international treaty to enforce Mediated Agreements.
 The advantages of including an arbitration clause in a Mediated Agreement (irrespective of the identity of that arbitrator) in and of themselves show that the Singapore Convention is superfluous.

-In light of the widespread belief that the Singapore Convention would be the “mediation equivalent” to the New York Convention, the natural question is: Did those who proposed an international legal regime for the enforcement of Mediated Agreements consider the possibility that, by simply incorporating an arbitration clause in a Mediated Agreement, adequate enforcement relief would already be available for Mediated Agreements -- under the existing New York Convention?
+In light of the widespread belief that the Singapore Convention would be the “mediation equivalent” to the New York Convention, the natural question is: Did those who proposed an international legal regime for the enforcement of Mediated Agreements consider the possibility that, by simply incorporating an arbitration clause in a Mediated Agreement, adequate enforcement relief would already be available for Mediated Agreements

 The use of an arbitration clause in a Mediated Agreement was discussed by the draftsmen of the Singapore Convention: